pmur002/gridbezier/README.md

 # gridbezier
-Temporary R package to experiment with proper Bezier curve support in grid
+R package with functions for rendering Bezier curves in 'grid'.

 ```
 library(devtools)